 The obligations on the employee continue during garden leave.
 These include duties relating to issues such as confidentiality, and the implied duty of faithfulness to the employer.
-If the employee was found to have done something which breached these duties (e.g. divulging confidential information to the employer the employee is going to join) the existing employer could take disciplinary action, which could include dismissal.
+If the employee does something which breaches these duties (e.g. divulging confidential information to a new employer) the existing employer could take disciplinary action, which could include dismissal.

 If an employee is entitled to a bonus which relates to company or team performance this should be paid in the same way as for all employees.

 If an employee’s remuneration is partly made up of bonuses or commission that are based on individual performance then the employee will be disadvantaged by being on garden leave, because the opportunity to perform and hence earn the bonus or commission has been taken away.
 In this situation an average of earnings over the previous 13 weeks should be calculated, and this amount should be paid during garden leave.

 As is apparent from the above, if an employer wants to confidently be able to place a senior employee on garden leave, the contract clause needs to be clear and very carefully drafted.
 Mistakes in implementing the clause also need to be avoided, so it’s essential to remember that employment contract clauses can be varied by conduct which is inconsistent or which may even invalidate the clause.
 Employees should be similarly alert to situations which could create legal risk, especially remembering that being on garden leave doesn’t necessarily mean doing no work and doesn’t mean you can accept other work, speak to clients or customers or go on unapproved holidays.